-In the unaudited condensed interim consolidated statements of operations and comprehensive income (loss), net income (loss) and other comprehensive income (loss) are attributed to the equity holders of the Company and to the non-controlling interests.
-Non-controlling interests in the equity of Cronos Israel are presented separately in the shareholders' equity section of the unaudited condensed interim consolidated statements of financial position and the unaudited condensed interim consolidated statements of changes in equity.
+In the amended and restated unaudited condensed interim consolidated statements of operations and comprehensive income (loss), net income (loss) and other comprehensive income (loss) are attributed to the equity holders of the Company and to the non-controlling interests.
+Non-controlling interests in the equity of Cronos Israel are presented separately in the shareholders' equity section of the amended and restated unaudited condensed interim consolidated statements of financial position and the amended and restated unaudited condensed interim consolidated statements of changes in equity.